keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/keptn-apps/_index.md

-In its state, it tracks the currently active `Workload Instances`, (`Pod`, `DaemonSet`, `StatefulSet`, and `ReplicaSet` resources), as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine whether the pods belonging to a workload should proceed.
+In its state, it tracks the currently active `Workload Instances`, (`Pod`, `DaemonSet`, `StatefulSet`, and `ReplicaSet` resources), as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine whether the pods belonging to a workload should be created and assigned to a node.
 When it detects that the referenced object has reached its desired state (e.g. all pods of a deployment are up and running), it knows that a`PostDeploymentCheck` can be triggered.

-The KeptnWorkload resources are created automatically by the mutating webhook as soon as a pod for the workload (i.e. `Deployment`, `StatefulSet`, `DaemonSet`, `ReplicaSet`) is about to be started.
+The `KeptnWorkload` resources are created automatically and without delay by the mutating webhook as soon as the workload manifest is applied.
-The KeptnWorkloads are created automatically and without delay by the webhook.

 ## Keptn Applications